This course may be taken prior to or during the same term.

 Graduate level fees are assessed for all graduate level courses regardless of the student’s classification.

 Class schedule changes (drop and add) may be completed once a student has initially registered until the end of the scheduled drop/add period.
 Students may choose to change their class schedules on MyUWF.
 If the drop/add results in an increase in fees, the student must pay the additional fees as assessed by the fee payment due date.
 Any refunds of fees due to dropping a course prior to the end of the drop/add period will be issued by the Cashier’s Office.
-Appeals to the drop/add period should be addressed to the Office of the Registrar via the Schedule Adjustment Appeal.
+Appeals to the drop/add period should be addressed to the Office of the Registrar via a Request for Schedule Adjustment.
 See Academic Dates and Deadlines for Drop/Add periods.

 Students are not permitted to drop their last remaining course using the online portal.
 Students may cancel registration (last remaining course will be dropped) by notifying the Office of the Registrar in writing prior to the last day of drop/add (email@example.com).
 Students who cancel their registration within this time frame are not liable for tuition or fees.